Article

 Every special needs a bit that destroys the room.
 The $15K cousin debt story was the Kennedy Center's.

-The bit is about a debt owed to a cousin.
+Without getting too far into the mechanics of it — because the architecture of a joke is less interesting than experiencing it — the bit is about a debt owed to a cousin.
 Fifteen thousand dollars.
 The circumstances that created the debt, the social complexity of money within an Iranian family structure, and the specific hell of navigating financial obligation through layers of cultural expectation and extended family politics.

 What makes it land is that it's not a cultural joke in the cheap sense.
 It's not "Persian families are like THIS" — the reductive version that comedians from immigrant backgrounds sometimes fall into.
 It's a specific story about a specific amount of money owed to a specific cousin, told with enough precision that you believe every detail.